Cascadia Health Visa Sponsorship Jobs USA

 Program Description: Cascadia operates several licensed residential treatment homes for adults experiencing mental health challenges.
 Our homes provide psychiatric treatment, personal care, skills training, and case management.
 Employees have an opportunity to provide services in a single staffed location or a location with multiple staff scheduled simultaneously.
 The goal is to prepare residents to live in a less restrictive environment.
 Referrals are accepted from counties and the state, typically for individuals leaving the state hospital.
 We operate sites in Multnomah County (N, NE, SE Portland) and Clackamas County (Oregon City, Gladstone).

-Position Description: The Program Supervisor I works as a member of an interdisciplinary team to implement and monitor treatment for residents within the secure residential facility, while supporting a Trauma Informed Care environment.
-With the high prevalence of trauma among individuals receiving mental health services, it is required the Program Supervisor I understand the effects of trauma on health, coping, and other aspects of the lives of those we serve.
-This position involves participation and implementation of program goals and objectives to promote a strengths-based, client centered approach to assisting residents in achieving individual goals and ultimately transitioning to a less restrictive setting.
-The Program Supervisor assures that program activities are administered in cooperation with treatment team members and as directed by the Program Manager.
-Program Supervisors provide general and specific direction to team members, are responsible for management of the program milieu, and serve as a back up to those supervised.
+Position Description: The Counselor III works as a member of an interdisciplinary team to implement and monitor treatment and co-ordinate care for residents within a clinic and/or residential facility, while supporting a Trauma Informed Care environment.
+With the high prevalence of trauma among individuals receiving mental health services, it is required the Counselor III understand the effects of trauma on health, coping, and other aspects of the lives of those we serve.
+This position involves participation and implementation of program goals and objectives to promote a strengths-based, client centered approach assisting residents in achieving individual goals, and ultimately transitioning to a less restrictive setting.

 Essential Responsibilities